frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

    5
 ```

-Actually it doesn't look really terrible but in reality data like this is not quite useful:
+Actually, it doesn't look quite terrible, but in reality, data like this is not quite useful:
-- it's not possible to export this data e.g. to SQL because integers are mixed with strings
+- it's not possible to export this data e.g., to SQL because integers are mixed with strings
 - there is still a basically empty row we don't want to have
 - there is a clear mistake in Germany's neighborhood!